 Bandhavgarh Tiger Reserve

-Bandhavgarh is a well known national park in India for it’s highest density of Royal Bengal Tiger anywhere else in the world.
+Bandhavgarh is a well known national park in India for it’s the highest density of Royal Bengal Tiger anywhere else in the world.
 Situated in the Umaria district of Madhya Pradesh, the park was declared as a Tiger Reserve in the year 1968 and covers the total area of 448 Sq.
 Km.

 Royal Bengal Tiger is the major attraction of Bandhavgarh Tiger Reserve, along with Tigers one can spot several other mammals, reptiles and birds as well.

-Tala Zone, Magadhi Zone, and Khitauli Zone are the three main zone of the Bandhavgarh Tiger Reserve, from where one can hire vehicle for Bandhavgarh Tiger Safari.
+Tala Zone, Magadhi Zone, and Khitauli Zone are the three main zone of the Bandhavgarh Tiger Reserve, from where one can hire a vehicle for Bandhavgarh Tiger Safari.

 Jabalpur is the nearest city from where one can easily reach to the Bandhavgarh National Park and Tiger Reserve.